pierangeloc/ray-tracer-zio/pres/deckset-lambda-conf-2020-08-18.md

 - Dependency graph in the code 💪
 - Type safety, no magic 🙌
 - Compiler helps to satisfy requirements 🤗
-- Try it out, and join ZIO Discord channel 😊
+- Easy to get it up and running in your team 😊

 ---